djtayag/CSE141L/README.txt

-Wrote the assembly code for all programs, revised pseudocode for Program 2, designed all ISA operations specifications (ADD, LSRI, STR, etc.), wrote the SystemVerilog code for all modules including the test benches, and tested the functionality of all programs in Questa.
+Wrote the assembly code for all programs, revised pseudocode for Program 2, designed all ISA operations specifications (ADD, LSRI, STR, etc.), wrote the SystemVerilog code for all modules including the test benches, wrote the individual component specification for all components in the report, and tested the functionality of all programs in Questa.

 Asad (Estimated Hours spent - ):